Cooper Union speech: Background

 As 1860 dawned, Lincoln's political tides were turning.
 Although he had lost a chance at a Senate seat in the 1858 Illinois Senate elections, he now eyed the presidency.
 However, it was expected that "the office should seek the man", and Lincoln refrained from announcing his candidacy.
-In February of 1860, he was invited to speak at Henry Ward Beecher's church in New York, which he very excitedly accepted.
+In February 1860, he was invited to speak at Henry Ward Beecher's Plymouth Church in Brooklyn, New York, an invitation he eagerly accepted.
 Having not spoken in the East before, Lincoln was eager to make a good impression.
-He had a new suit fitted (at the cost of $100) and went to great pains to write a sophisticated and well-researched speech.
+He had a new suit fitted (at the cost of $100 (about $ in current dollars)) and went to great pains to write a sophisticated and well-researched speech.
 His new suit was of little impact, as the suit still fit the massive and lanky Lincoln poorly.
-But his speech proved to be very well written.
+But his speech "was a masterful exploration of the political paths open to the nation".

 By the time Lincoln got to New York, he had learned that the speech would instead be sponsored by the Young Men's Central Republican Union and would now be given at the eponymous Cooper Union.
-Lincoln hurriedly re-wrote his speech for a less religious audience.
+Lincoln hurriedly rewrote his speech for a less religious audience.
+The night before the speech, he painstakingly "review[ed] and typesett[ed]" it with the aid of journalist acquaintances.

 The new audience proved to be very useful for Lincoln, as it now included Horace Greeley, who had the power to act as a presidential king-maker and was on a campaign to prevent the presidential nomination of his longtime friend, and now sworn rival, William H. Seward.

 Lincoln was the third speaker in a series, going after Frank Blair (who would later serve as an advisor to Lincoln) and abolitionist Cassius M. Clay.
 New York Evening Post editor William Cullen Bryant provided a warm introduction.
 Lincoln's ungainly appearance, ill-fitting suit, and shrill voice gave an initially poor impression to listeners, but he soon warmed up, and his oratory improved.
 The clarity and logic of his speech quickly wiped away any doubts the audience had.